Abhinav-gh/Lend-or-Loose_ML_Challenge/README.md

 This repository contains the code and analysis for predicting loan defaults.
 A comprehensive suite of machine learning models were developed and evaluated, including tree-based ensembles, classical models, and deep learning architectures.
 Extensive Exploratory Data Analysis (EDA) and preprocessing were conducted to prepare the data for modeling.

+## Results

+The CatBoost model achieved the highest accuracy on the Kaggle submission, reaching 0.88811.
+Further optimization of a Fully Connected Neural Network (FCNN) improved the performance to 0.88678.
+While other models provided competitive results, the tree-based ensemble methods and the fine-tuned FCNN demonstrated the strongest predictive capabilities.

+Please refer to the detailed report available in this repository for comprehensive analysis of all the models implemented.

 ## Methodology

 ### Data Preprocessing and EDA